willpiam/drep/vote_context/markdown/7a_roadmap.md

 ## Conclusion

 Including **Post Quantum R&D** would be enough to make me change my vote to YES.
 However I would very much like to see Genesis and Chronos included as I believe they *complete* a significant goal of the Cardano project which is to prove that proof-of-stake can be just as secure as proof-of-work.
-This would not only help by improving Cardano's security but would have the added benefit of differentiating cardano in an increasingly competitive blockchain industry.
+This would not only help by improving Cardano's security but would have the added benefit of differentiating Cardano in an increasingly competitive blockchain industry.

 Signed William Doyle